Keeping Safe Online

 Activity and screen time for babies and toddlers (https://www.nhs.uk/news/pregnancy-and-child/who-guidelines-screen-time/)

 TikTok 'family safety mode' gives parents some app control (https://www.bbc.co.uk/news/technology-51561050)

 New Guides for Parents:

-We have seen an increase in the number of children accessing online platforms during this time.
-To support your understanding of how these plaftorms work, here are some additional user guides.
+We have seen an increase in the number of children accessing online platforms.
+To support your understanding of how these platforms work, here are some additional user guides.

 If you have any questions regarding Online Safety please contact Mrs Stephenson, Computing and Online Safety Lead.